 Of course, the FBI has never commented on the decades-old claim that Brewer described in the book.
 There’s actually no mention of Presley helping the FBI.
 Even in the 760 files, the agency released that pertain to Tennessee singer between 1956 and 1980.
 Although the FBI never investigated Elvis, there was a folder in his name created after he had been a target of several extortion attempts the FBI probed.

-Several Elvis fans have tried to debunk this theory, stating the files show a lack of evidence suggesting Elvis’ death is fake.
+Several Elvis fans have tried to debunk this theory.
+They stated the files show a lack of evidence suggesting Elvis’ death is fake.
 Patrick Lacy, author of Elvis Decoded, stated the files are available and all evidence points to death within the files.
 This in regards to chemical evidence, eyewitness reports, and history.
 According to Lacy, to have him fake his own death, the singer would have required the services and silence of literally hundreds if not thousands of people over the years.

-Another theory that several skeptics have been pointing out several slip-ups from Elvis’ family members in live interviews, and the apparent name misspelling on the King’s tombstone as proof cover up.
-Skeptics believe that Elvis’ middle name was purposely spelled wrong (Aaron instead of Aron) because putting his real name would have been taboo since the signer is still alive.
+Another theory that several skeptics have been pointing out several slip-ups from Elvis’ family members in live interviews.
+As well as the apparent name misspelling on the King’s tombstone as proof of a cover-up.
+Skeptics believe that Elvis’ middle name was purposely spelled wrong (Aaron instead of Aron) because putting his real name would have been taboo since the singer is still alive.
 But, debunkers say that Elvis started spelling his middle name Aaron instead of Aron later in his life.